Connect to Azure Virtual Desktop with the Remote Desktop Web client

 The Remote Desktop Web client doesn't support mobile web browsers.

 As of September 30, 2021, the Remote Desktop Web client no longer supports Internet Explorer.
 We recommend that you use Microsoft Edge with the Remote Desktop Web client instead.
 For more information, see our blog post.

 When you sign in to the Remote Desktop Web client, you'll see your workspaces.
 A workspace combines all the desktops and applications that have been made available to you by your admin.
 You sign in by following these steps:

 Go to one of the following URLs:

-Azure environment Workspace URL Azure cloud (most common) https://client.wvd.microsoft.com/arm/webclient/ Azure cloud (classic) https://client.wvd.microsoft.com/webclient/index.html Azure US Gov https://rdweb.wvd.azure.us/arm/webclient/ Azure China 21Vianet https://rdweb.wvd.azure.cn/arm/webclient/
+Azure environment Workspace URL Azure cloud (most common) https://client.wvd.microsoft.com/arm/webclient/ Azure cloud (classic) https://client.wvd.microsoft.com/webclient/index.html Azure US Gov https://rdweb.wvd.azure.us/arm/webclient/ Azure operated by 21Vianet https://rdweb.wvd.azure.cn/arm/webclient/

 Sign in with your user account.
 Once you've signed in successfully, your workspaces should show the desktops and applications that have been made available to you by your admin.